-Most luxury watches will use a mechanical movement inside.
-This means, that they rely on a highly complex series of cogs and gears, to display the time, as well as to allow complications — such as a date, chronograph, or moonphase — to function.
+Most luxury watches will use mechanical movement inside.
+This means that they rely on a highly complex series of cogs and gears, to display the time, as well as to allow complications — such as a date, chronograph, or moon phase — to function.
 Powered by a spring, which is wound either by hand or (in the case of automatic watches) a spinning weight inside the watch, the heart of the watch beats at a specific frequency.
 This, in turn, results in precise timekeeping.
-There are some exceptions to the rule, but for the most part, real mechanical watches can be recognized by their sweeping seconds hand.
+There are some exceptions to the rule, but for the most part, real mechanical watches can be recognized by their sweeping second hand.
 This means that instead of the hand jumping once per second, it moves in a quick succession of steps, giving the appearance of a smooth sweep.
-So, a quick way of telling a watch is not authentic is when the seconds hand should sweep, but ticks instead.
+So, a quick way of telling a watch is not authentic is when the second hand should sweep, but ticks instead.

 As we mentioned before, there are some exceptions.
 Luxury quartz watches also exist.
 In fact, those made by brands such as Breitling (like the Aerospace or Emergency), Grand Seiko, Cartier, or even Rolex’s famous Oysterquartz won’t feature the famous sweep.
-Another exception, which applies mostly to “Haute Horology” timepieces, is the dead-beat seconds complication.
-This mechanical wonder means that despite the watch being mechanical, the seconds hand will tick once per second.
-However, this is rather uncommon, and most watches that feature this complication will advertise it either in their name, or on the dial.
+Another exception, which applies mostly to “Haute Horology” timepieces, is the dead-beat second complication.
+This mechanical wonder means that despite the watch being mechanical, the second hand will tick once per second.
+However, this is rather uncommon, and most watches that feature this complication will advertise it either in their name or on the dial.

 A matter of quality!